A Single Progenitor Model for GW150914 and GW170104: Abstract

 \section{Abstract}

 The merger of stellar-mass black holes (BHs) is not expected to generate detectable electromagnetic (EM) emission.
-However, the gravitational wave (GW) events GW150914 and GW170104, detected by the Laser Interferometer Gravitational Wave Observatory (LIGO) to be the result of merging, $\sim 60 \Msun$ black hole binaries (BHBs), each have claimed coincident gamma-ray emission.
-Motivated by the intriguing possibility of an EM counterpart to BHB mergers, we construct a model that can reproduce the observed EM and GW signals for GW150914- and GW170104-like events, from a single-star progenitor.
+However, the gravitational wave (GW) events GW150914 and GW170104, detected by the Laser Interferometer Gravitational Wave Observatory (LIGO) to be the result of merging, $\sim 60 \Msun$ binary black holes (BBHs), each have claimed coincident gamma-ray emission.
+Motivated by the intriguing possibility of an EM counterpart to BBH mergers, we construct a model that can reproduce the observed EM and GW signals for GW150914- and GW170104-like events, from a single-star progenitor.
 Following \textcite{Loeb:2016}, we envision a massive, rapidly rotating star within which a rotating bar instability fractures the core into two overdensities that fragment into clumps which merge to form BHs in a tight binary with arbitrary spin-orbit alignment.
-Once formed, the BHB inspirals due to gas and gravitational-wave drag until tidal forces trigger strong feeding of the BHs with the surrounding stellar-density gas about 10 seconds before merger.
+Once formed, the BBH inspirals due to gas and gravitational-wave drag until tidal forces trigger strong feeding of the BHs with the surrounding stellar-density gas about 10 seconds before merger.
 The resulting giga-Eddington accretion peak launches a jet that breaks out of the progenitor star and drives a powerful outflow that clears the gas from the orbit of the binary within one second, preserving the vacuum GW waveform in the LIGO band.
-The single-progenitor scenario predicts the existence of variability of the gamma-ray burst, modulated at the $\sim 0.2$ second chirping period of the BHB due to relativistic Doppler boost.
+The single-progenitor scenario predicts the existence of variability of the gamma-ray burst, modulated at the $\sim 0.2$ second chirping period of the BBH due to relativistic Doppler boost.
 The jet breakout should be accompanied by a low-luminosity supernova.
-Finally, because the BHBs of the single progenitor model do not exist at large separations, they will not be detectable in the low frequency gravitational wave band of the Laser Interferometer Space Antenna (LISA).
-Hence, the single-progenitor BHBs will be unambiguously discernible from BHBs formed through alternate, double-progenitor evolution scenarios.
+Finally, because the BBHs of the single progenitor model do not exist at large separations, they will not be detectable in the low frequency gravitational wave band of the Laser Interferometer Space Antenna (LISA).
+Hence, the single-progenitor BBHs will be unambiguously discernible from BBHs formed through alternate, double-progenitor evolution scenarios.